-Violinist Bing Wang joined the Los Angeles Philharmonic as Associate Concertmaster in 1994.
-She previously held the position of Principal Second Violin of the Cincinnati Symphony, and has served on the faculty and as Concertmaster at the Aspen Music Festival and School since 2003.
-Starting in 2009, she has also been Guest Concertmaster of the Shanghai Symphony Orchestra, her tenure highlighted by a televised New Year’s concert conducted by Riccardo Muti.
+Violinist Bing Wang joined the Los Angeles Philharmonic as associate concertmaster in 1994.
+She previously held the position of principal second violin of the Cincinnati Symphony, and she has served on the faculty and as concertmaster at the Aspen Music Festival and School since 2003.
+Since 2009, she has served as guest concertmaster of the Shanghai Symphony Orchestra, her tenure highlighted by a televised New Year’s concert conducted by Riccardo Muti.

-Active as a chamber musician, Wang has collaborated with such distinguished artists as Lang Lang, Yefim Bronfman, Emanuel Ax, Jean-Yves Thibaudet, among others.
-Chamber music appearances include performances at the Théâtre du Châtelet in Paris, the Palais des Beaux Arts in Brussels, and the Sanssouci Palace in Potsdam, Germany.
+Active as a chamber musician, Wang has collaborated with such distinguished artists as Lang Lang, Yefim Bronfman, Emanuel Ax and Jean-Yves Thibaudet, among others.
+Chamber music appearances include performances at the Théâtre du Châtelet in Paris, the Palais des Beaux Arts in Brussels and the Sanssouci Palace in Potsdam, Germany.
 She also performs regularly on the Philharmonic’s Green Umbrella and Chamber Music Society series.

 Bing Wang began studying the violin with her parents at the age of six.
 She entered the middle school of the Shanghai Conservatory of Music, where she was concertmaster of the school orchestra and graduated with highest honors.
 After coming to the United States to study with Berl Senofsky at the Peabody Conservatory, she received her master’s degree from the Manhattan School of Music under the tutelage of Glenn Dicterow.
 Bing Wang has been named an adjunct associate professor at the USC Thornton School of Music starting in 2012.